HosseinAhmadi63/Universal-Semantic-EEG-Feature-Extraction/README.md

 If you use this repository, its code, or its results, cite the article above.
 Machine-readable citation metadata are in [CITATION.cff](CITATION.cff).

-## Reproduction status

-This is a deterministic, executable reconstruction of the published method.
-The article did not release its original source code, trained weights, random splits, or complete implementation settings.
-Every missing choice needed for execution is frozen in [configs/paper.yaml](configs/paper.yaml) and explained in [docs/IMPLEMENTATION_DETAILS.md](docs/IMPLEMENTATION_DETAILS.md).
-Newly generated values are kept separate from the immutable values transcribed from the article.

-The repository reproduces the stated computational workflow and provides direct comparisons with the paper.
-Exact numerical equality with the published results is not asserted because several original choices and artifacts are unavailable and some method descriptions are internally ambiguous.

 ## Frozen pipeline